fomightez/sequencework/annotation-utilities/README.md

 >annotation file and corresponding sequence file for a fungal mitochondrial genome > list of intergenic gap sizes

+There is a [demo notebook for this script in this repo](https://github.com/fomightez/cl_sq_demo-binder).
+Launch a binder session from there and select 'Demo of script to get intergenic gap sizes from annotation file' to run it actively.
+The particular notebook can be viewed statically, nicely displayed [here](https://nbviewer.jupyter.org/github/fomightez/cl_sq_demo-binder/blob/master/notebooks/Demo%20of%20script%20to%20get%20intergenic%20gap%20sizes%20from%20annotation%20file.ipynb).

 See also
 -------